rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 As for me, I would seek God, and to God would I commit my cause, ^0508

-who does great things and unsearchable, marvelous things without number : ^0509
+who does great things and unsearchable, marvelous things without number: ^0509

 he gives rain on the earth and sends waters on the fields; ^0510